joaotaraujo/leia-midia/readMe.md

 The anchor's voice is then processed by a neural network that will classify it in relation to the feeling it conveys.
 How much joy or sadness or fear can you transmit by reading a text?
 Read media and try to be impartial.

-You can see an example of the app in our youtube profile [in comming](https://www.youtube.com/watch?v=YxoEqYJBJpA).
+You can see an example of the app in our youtube profile [here](https://www.youtube.com/watch?v=YxoEqYJBJpA).